Sacrament84/aws24-homework/README.md

 I done this task with Terraform
 # Install
 You need installed Terraform and AWS credentials
+The whole scheme works on AWS free tier
+### Note!
+Free tier rds not available in all regions!
 - git clone https://github.com/Sacrament84/aws24-homework.git
 - cd aws24-homework
 - terraform init